ar-ushi/test-repo-for-ghaction/README.md

-fixed a bunch of thingwww
+fixed a bunch of thingssss